TritonDataCenter/sdc-docker/README.md

 # Coding style

-You've gotta have one to push to rest some of the bikeshedding.
+You've gotta have one to put to rest some of the bikeshedding.
 Here's the one for this repo:

 - 4-space indentation